 Easy Church Fundraising Ideas

-You can sell your candles door-to-door, or you can advertise (and sell!) them on your church’s website.
-You could even do both!
-The more marketing, the merrier!
+You can sell your candles door to door, or you can advertise and sell them on your church’s website.

-We all indulge a little here and there, and that’s 100% okay.
-But imagine the kind of money you could raise for your church if you challenged your congregation to go one month without that one thing they indulge in on a daily basis.
-Instead of buying that expensive cup of coffee or fast food biscuit, congregation members set that money aside as a donation.
+We all indulge a little here and there, and that’s okay.
+But imagine the kind of money you could raise for your church if you challenged your congregation to go one month without that one thing they indulge in regularly.
+Instead of buying that expensive cup of coffee or fast food snack, congregation members set that money aside as a donation.

 A popcorn sale is a perfect church fundraising idea to treat your congregation of all ages.
 To get started, your church only needs to find a company that helps churches and nonprofits sell popcorn as a fundraiser.
 Send around pledge sheets beforehand to get an accurate idea of who wants what kinds of popcorn, and build up a buzz on social media.

 Bonus!
-Get a local coffee shop on board to sponsor your coffee mornings.
-You might be surprise by how willing (and even happy) to donate supplies some coffee shops are.
+Get a local coffee shop onboard to sponsor your coffee mornings.
+You might be surprised by how willing (and even happy) to donate supplies some coffee shops are.
 They might even include some free cups and lids.